Using Photos From the Internet

 Over 1.4 million royalty free stock photos and videos.
 The quality is good and the site is easily searchable.

-Pixabay is a favorite of artists because of its diversity of images.
+Pixabay is a favourite of artists because of its diversity of images.
 A great place to get reference photos and photos for websites and social media.

 Free stock photos licensed under the CC0 licence.
 Attribution is not a requirement but it is appreciated.
 To give attribution you can copy a link from a pop up box before downloading.
 A small price to pay for beautiful pictures.